BluEyedTree/Spade/readme.txt

 ["CAGAAGT", "TGACAG","GAAGT"]

-Example output (the result is a tree, but here is the "pretty" print representation
+Example output: (the result is a tree, but here is the "pretty" print representation

 Layer: 0